x1angli/priority-n-productivity/websites-for-UI_UX_designers.md

 ### Misc.
 #### Nototo
 Nototo allows you to customize your note world with objects like trees, flowers, lighthouses, and many more!
-It's a map-style note visualization tool https://www.nototo.app/
+It's a map-style note visualization tool.
+It accepts OneNote as input. https://www.nototo.app/